analyticsgym/stocks_least_correlated_with_Covid-19_stock_market_decline/README.md

 This post is not financial advice.

-Code for this post can be found on Github.

 To represent the market we can pick an index to compare price trends against.

 For this exploratory analysis, the S&P 500 index was selected.
 VFINX (Vanguard 500 Index Fund) is used as the proxy for the market and S&P 500.